Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

 \subsubsection{Perturbed Smoothed GDA}

 In this subsection, we use \cref{eg:os-gda} to prove \cref{thm:tight-psgda} (ii), showing that the iteration complexity bound for \emph{Perturbed Smoothed GDA} in \cref{thm:psgda-epi} (ii) is tight.

 The key idea here differs from that in \cref{subsubsec:tight-psgda}.
-For the OS instance in \cref{eg:os-gda}, directly analyzing the coupled three-variable dynamics $(x_t,y_t,z_t)$ and their spectral behavior is technically cumbersome.
-To address this issue, we restrict attention to trajectories for which $x_t$ remains in the region $|x_t|\le 1$.
-Moreover, we introduce an auxiliary (comparison) sequence in which the dual variable is frozen at the boundary, namely, $y_t \equiv D_{\cY}$ for all $t$.
+A direct analysis of the coupled three-variable dynamics $(x^t,y^t,z^t)$ and their spectral properties is technically cumbersome.
+To address this issue, we restrict attention to trajectories for which $x^t$ remains in the region $|x^t|\le 1$.
+Moreover, we introduce an auxiliary (comparison) sequence in which the dual variable is frozen on the boundary, i.e., $y^t \equiv D_{\cY}$ for all $t$.
 This modification yields a simplified update rule that is no slower than \emph{Perturbed Smoothed GDA} in terms of reaching an $\epsilon$-OS solution.
 Consequently, a lower bound on the iteration complexity of this auxiliary process also applies to \emph{Perturbed Smoothed GDA}.